jaeyk/comp_thinking_social_science/02_Unix-Git/03_filedir.md

 Downloads		Music			file.txt
 ```

+Use relative paths (e.g., ../PS239T/references.md) whenever it's possible so that your code is not dependable on how your system is configured.

 ### 3. Moving Around

 We can use `cd` (**change directory**) followed by a directory name to change our working directory.